-If you love a good book and you’re looking for one (or 10) that you can read in one go, whether while on a flight or a train or bunked down for a fine night at home, consider any of these brief but masterful novels.
+If you love a good book and you’re looking for one (or 10) that you can read in one go, then these might be for you.

 The Death of Ivan Ilyich by Leo Tolstoy